Kirakira, Solomon Islands: Bond University in Kirakira

-Since the beginning of 2013, Australian final year medical students have been completing placements on KiraKira from Bond University.
+Since the beginning of 2013, Australian final year medical students have been completing placements on Kirakira from Bond University.
 In 2014, the university received funding from the Australian government, through Health Workforce Australia, to allow physiotherapy, urban design and nutrition students to also complete work placements in Kirakira.
 The project has been very successful and for the last four years has continued to receive support from the Australian government through the New Colombo Plan.
-In 2018, the project was expanded to included law students.
+In 2018, the project was expanded to include law students.
 The project received a Faculty of Health Sciences and Medicine award for making an outstanding contribution to student learning in 2017.
 Over the last five years, there have been almost 200 students from across the university and 50 academic supervisors involved in a project that has provided direct aid and support to the community.

-The students and university staff have stayed at the Freshwinds Guest House in KiraKira.
-This provides single rooms with an en-suite and dinner and breakfast for about $90 AUD per night and is very comfortable.
-Students from other faculties of the university have visited KiraKira and completed repairs of the hospital's pharmacy and repainted the birthing suite, with a plan that further aid efforts and improvements would follow in 2014.
-A group of students formed a charity called The Strong Island Foundation which has raised several thousand dollars for the community of KiraKira and plans to expand on the good work to date.
+Students from other faculties of the university have visited Kirakira and completed repairs of the hospital's pharmacy and repainted the birthing suite, with a plan that further aid efforts and improvements would follow in 2014.
+A group of students formed a charity called The Strong Island Foundation, which has raised several thousand dollars for the community of Kirakira.

 Several research papers have been published from the work conducted in Kirakira.
 These include a paper describing peer-to-peer supervision as a novel way of students being able to academically and practically support one another in this remote community.
-There have also been papers published on antenatal care, an audit of the obstetric ward, on coconut tree injuries sustained by children and a paper that highlights the high perinatal mortality rate of 31 per 1,000 live born deliveries that is an ongoing health problem in the remote provinces of Kirakira.
+There have also been papers published on antenatal care, an audit of the obstetric ward, on coconut tree injuries sustained by children and a paper that highlights the high perinatal mortality rate of 31 per 1,000 live born deliveries that is an ongoing health problem in the rural regions of the province.